Training tools for developing great people skills.

 The goal here is not to "fix" anyone or push every employee into the same mold.
 Instead, it is to build awareness of both the advantages and the shortcomings of an individual's default perspective and means of communication.

-Armed with this awareness, the employee can leverage techniques to improve the advantages and mitigate the shortcomings inherent in their communication style.
+Armed with this awareness, the employee can leverage techniques to improve the strengths and mitigate the shortcomings inherent in their communication skills.
 That allows them to be a better communicator, resolving interpersonal conflicts and avoiding issues with any personal drama that can get in the way of effective work.

 Personal Style Inventory